Santiago

 Palacio de la Moneda, Santiago

-• La Moneda Palace/Palacio de la Moneda: The Palacio de la Moneda is a mansion built in 1799 as one of the last major buildings during the Spanish colonial era.
-World history was made in Palacio de la Moneda in 1973, when Salvador Allende was president.
-It was in connection with the military coup, which was led by Augusto Pinochet.
-On September 11, 1973, La Moneda was bombed and Salvador Allende shot himself in the mansion.
+Palacio de la Moneda entered the history books in 1973, when Salvador Allende was president.
+It happened in connection with the military coup led by Augusto Pinochet.
+On September 11, 1973, La Moneda was bombed and Salvador Allende shot himself in the mansion itself.

 San Francisco Church and Monastery, Santiago